itsTykho/draugur/README.md

 Remove an entity ID from your server's tracking list.

 ### `/list`
-Display all currently tracked entity IDs and the channel they post to.
+Display all currently tracked IDs and the channel they post to.

-## Finding Entity IDs
+## Finding IDs

 Go to `zkillboard.com`, search for whatever you'd like to track.
 In the URL, there will be a bunch of numbers at the end - that is the ID you're looking for.